 The fact that words have long and short aspects help add to the Swedish “sing-song” feel to the language because Swedish has an up and down, long and short rhythm with the long and short vowel combinations.

 The Swedish acute tone accent has a raising then falling tone to the language.
-When you say the word in Swedish, you raise the tone up and then have a falling tone that goes down at the end of the word.
+When you say the word in Swedish, you raise the tone and then have a falling tone that goes down at the end of the word.

 The Swedish language uses a grave tone accent for two-syllable or more words.
 In the first syllable, the accent will go up and then fall, and the send syllable also goes up a bit but not as high as the first syllable and then falls again.
 Because the word accent is stressed, it adds to the sing-song quality of the Swedish language.

-When you speak Swedish, all the important words are stressed, and all other words can lose their accent.
+When you speak Swedish, all the essential words are stressed, and all other words can lose their accent.
 So when speaking Swedish, you will stress the most important words and then give more of a monotone to the less important ones.

 That is where a language like Swedish and Chinese differ.
-In many Asian languages as Chinese or Vietnamese tones are very important.
+In many Asian languages as Chinese or Vietnamese, tones are very important.
 The tones define the meaning of the word.
 But in Swedish, the pitch or tones do not, but the sentence stress is critical to emphasize the most important words in Swedish.

-Swedes Roll The R’s
+Swedes Roll Their R’s

-In speaking Swedish, many Swedes will also roll their R’s in trill R. In some parts of Sweden as Northern and Central Sweden, they may roll their R’s more than say in Southern Sweden.
+In speaking Swedish, many Swedes will also roll their R’s in trill R. In some parts of Sweden as Northern and Central Sweden, they may roll their R’s more than, say in Southern Sweden.
 The rolling of the R’s also adds to the overall sing-song quality of the Swedish language.

-Blowing in Technique to Stress Something
+Swede May Blow in to Stress Something

 It is almost like a signal that they are ready to emphasize something, so they quickly blow in and tell you what they say.
 That is another technique that is used to emphasize something in Swedish.